 I don't really know how this became a thing for us, but I guess it has.
-I don't think anyone can beat us when it comes to non-sensical traditions to mark important occasions, which is okay with us, because mac & cheese is far superior to sappy greeting cards anyway.
+I don't think anyone can beat us when it comes to nonsensical traditions to mark important occasions, which is okay with us, because mac & cheese is far superior to sappy greeting cards anyway.

-This item isn't always on the Noodles & Company menu, but when it was, Chris and I were both intrigued and we wondered if they could sub out the pork for tofu, but neither of us wanted to be that person, so we didn't ask.
+This item isn't always on the Noodles & Company menu, but when it was, we were intrigued.
+We wondered if they could sub out the pork for tofu, but neither of us wanted to be that person, so we didn't ask.

 Or at least people who think they hate tofu, because if you still hate it after it's been baked to chewy perfection and slathered in barbecue sauce, then you really do hate tofu and you can wear that label proudly.
 Or with shame.
 Whichever you prefer.

 I tweaked the tofu recipe a little bit to make it work for this mac & cheese—I cut the tofu into smaller cubes and I skipped marinating it to save a little time.

 Between the creamy mac & cheese and the chewy BBQ tofu, this is the kind of meal that will scratch any comfort food itch you might have.

-- Preheat oven to 400ºF.
-Line a baking sheet with parchment paper.
+- Preheat oven to 400°F. Line a baking sheet with parchment paper.

 - Cut the tofu into 1-inch cubes.
-Transfer it to a bowl and toss it with 1/4 cup of the barbecue sauce, then place it on the parchment-lined baking sheet.
+Transfer it to a bowl and toss it with ¼ cup of the barbecue sauce, then place it on the parchment-lined baking sheet.
 Bake the tofu for 20–30 minutes, or until it's browned on the edges, stirring halfway through cooking time.
 Put the tofu back in the bowl and toss it with the remaining barbecue sauce.